-This concert will run approximately 2 hours and 40 minutes, including a 20-minute intermission.
+This weekend's performances of the Nashville Symphony Chorus are underwritten in part by Mr. & Mrs. James W. White.

 GEORGE FREDERIC HANDEL

-Messiah
+Messiah - 2 hours, 40 minutes

 Sinfonia

 PART I

 Accompagnato: Comfort ye, my people

-Air: Ev'ry valley shall be exalted Chorus: And the Glory of the Lord Accompagnato: Thus saith the Lord
+Air: Ev'ry valley shall be exalted Chorus: And the Glory of the Lord

+Accompagnato: Thus saith the Lord

 Air: But who may abide the day of His coming

 Chorus: And He shall purify

+Accompagnato: Behold, a virgin

+shall conceive

-Accompagnato: Behold, a virgin shall conceive Air and Chorus: O thou that tellest good
+Air and Chorus: O thou that tellest good

 tidings to Zion

-Accompagnato: For behold, darkness shall cover
+Accompagnato: For behold, darkness shall

-the earth.
+cover the earth.

 Air: The people that walked in darkness

 Chorus: For unto us a Child is Born

 Pifa (Pastoral Symphony)

 Recitative: There were shepherds abiding

 in the field

-Accompagnato: And lo, the angel of the Lord
+Accompagnato: And lo, the angel of the

-came upon them
+Lord came upon them

 Recitative: And the angel said unto them

-Accompagnato: And suddenly, there was with
+Accompagnato: And suddenly, there was

-the angel
+with the angel

-Chorus: Glory to God in the Highest Air: Rejoice greatly, O daughter of Zion
+Chorus: Glory to God in the Highest

+Air: Rejoice greatly, O daughter of Zion

-Recitative: Then shall the eyes of the blind
+Recitative: Then shall the eyes of the blind be open'd

-be open'd

-Duet: He shall feed His flock like a shepherd Chorus: His yoke is easy, and His burthen is light
+Duet: He shall feed His flock like a shepherd

-INTERMISSION
+Chorus: His yoke is easy, and His

+burthen is light

 PART II

 Chorus: Behold the Lamb of God

 Air: He was despised

-Chorus: Surely He hath bourne our griefs Chorus: And with His stripes we are healed Chorus: All we like sheep have gone astray Accompagnato: All they that see Him, laugh
+Chorus: Surely He hath bourne our griefs Chorus: And with His stripes we are healed Chorus: All we like sheep have gone astray

+Accompagnato: All they that see Him,

-Him to scorn
+laugh Him to scorn

 Chorus: He trusted in God

+Accompagnato: Thy rebuke hath broken

+His heart

-Accompagnato: Thy rebuke hath broken His heart Arioso: Behold and see if there be if there be
+Arioso: Behold and see if there be if there

-any sorrow
+be any sorrow

-Accompagnato: He was cut off out of the land
+Accompagnato: He was cut off out of the

-of the living
+land of the living

-Air: But Thou didst not leave His soul in Hell
+Air: But Thou didst not leave His

+soul in Hell

 Chorus: Lift up your heads

 Air: How beautiful are the feet of them

-Air: Why do the nations so furiously rage together
+Air: Why do the nations so furiously

+rage together

-Chorus: Let us break their bonds asunder Recitative: He that dwelleth in Heaven Air: Thou shalt break them with a rod of iron
+Chorus: Let us break their bonds asunder

+Recitative: He that dwelleth in Heaven

+Air: Thou shalt break them with a

+rod of iron

 Chorus: Hallelujah

 PART III

-Air: I know that my Redeemer liveth Chorus: Since by man came death
+Air: I know that my Redeemer liveth

+Chorus: Since by man came death

-Accompagnato: Behold, I tell you a mystery Air: The trumpet shall sound, and the dead shall
+Accompagnato: Behold, I tell you a mystery

+Air: The trumpet shall sound, and the dead

-be rais'd
+shall be rais'd

 Recitative: Then shall be brought to pass

 Duet: O death, where is thy sting?

 Chorus: But thanks be to God

 Chorus: Worthy is the Lamb that was slain

 Chorus: Amen

-TONIGHT'S AT A GLANCE